SkystoneInternational/skystone-test/README.md

 Welcome!

 In this exercise, you will build a&nbsp;**Contacts Manager** for the Skystone Portal.
-You will use Meteor or Angular, Bootstrap, data&nbsp;from our website and a handful of files provided here.&nbsp;
+You will use Meteor or Angular, Bootstrap, data&nbsp;from our website and the handful of files found under *assets*.&nbsp;

 ### Purpose